Proteusiq/beacon/README.md

 You are now ready to start development on your project!
 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

-To finalize the set-up for publishing to PyPI, see [here](https://proteusiq.github.io/pyproject/features/publishing/#set-up-for-pypi).
-For activating the automatic documentation with MkDocs, see [here](https://proteusiq.github.io/pyproject/features/mkdocs/#enabling-the-documentation-on-github).
-To enable the code coverage reports, see [here](https://proteusiq.github.io/pyproject/features/codecov/).

-## Releasing a new version

 ---